How many people travel through Dublin Airport

 Like Shannon Airport and Dublin Airport, Cork Airport saw passenger numbers grow steadily between 2002 and 2008.
 Growth of passenger numbers in this period was by over 73%, from 1.9 million in 2002 to 3.3 million in 2008.

 In line with the other airports, the end of the Celtic Tiger saw a period of reducing passenger numbers.
 Passenger numbers fell by just over 30% in the four years to 2012, from 3.3 million in 2008 to 2.3 million in 2012.
-It is expected that 2013 will see Cork Airport return to a growth of passenger numbers with the advent of The Gathering, a positive fourth quarter in 2012 and new routes.
+Between 2013 and 2015 passenger numbers declined a further 9%, meaning passenger numbers in 2015 were 36% lower than in 2008.